 Question: T. Gibson – New Orleans, LA: How long does it take to get qualified?

-Answer: The Jumbo loan pre-qualification process is generally completed the same day.
+Answer: The Jumbo loan pre-qualification process is generally completed on the same day.
 This is where the loan specialist checks credit, debts, income and debt ratios.
 This is all based on the information provided by the home buyer.
 As for a full loan pre-approval – this generally takes 24-48 hours.
 During this process, all the buyer’s income and assets documents are formally verified by the loan underwriter.

 Home buyers that would like to get started can call the number above, or just fill out the quick call form to speak to a loan specialist now.